 Ferris State University’s Class of 2018, over a two-day period in Big Rapids, heard inspirational messages shared by President David Eisler and three recipients of honorary doctorate degrees at ceremonies on Friday, May 4 and Saturday, May 5.

 Spring 2018 commencement kicked off Friday with a mid-afternoon session for the College of Health Professions and Michigan College of Optometry.
-Friday’s late session was dedicated to graduates of the Doctorate in Community College Leadership, College of Arts and Sciences, and College of Pharmacy.
+Friday’s late session was dedicated to graduates of the Doctorate in Community College Leadership, College of Arts, Sciences and Education, and College of Pharmacy.
 Commencement continued, Saturday morning, with a ceremony for the College of Education and Human Services prior to an early-afternoon ceremony for the College of Engineering Technology before concluding with a later-afternoon session for College of Business graduates.
 This spring, approximately 1,900 students participated in commencement exercises for Spring 2018.